 There definitely are!
 While many of our community partner organizations have suspended face-to-face opportunities for student involvement, the community needs have certainly not disappeared; indeed, our partners and our communities may need support now more than ever.
 Your partners may have opportunities for students to serve virtually, and we recommend that you reach out to them to talk about remote service options and needs.
 (This infographic may help you visualize the options, and the Service-Learning Office staff is always happy to consult with you to help you plan for the option that best suits you, your students, and your partners!)
 If your existing partners don’t have the need or capacity for your students to serve remotely, there are a wide variety of online service opportunities available; check the “Virtual Volunteering” section of our Keep on Partnering page for ideas.

 We’ve been thinking about this too and are curating an ongoing list of ideas.
-As educators, a critical initial step is for us to to our own learning and critical reflection, and also to invest time in cultivating the inclusive learning environments that enable students to honestly, authentically, and openly reflect on social justice and public health.
+As educators, a critical initial step is for us to focus on our own learning and critical reflection, and also to invest time in cultivating the inclusive learning environments that enable students to honestly, authentically, and openly reflect on social justice and public health.
 When you’re ready to start adding reflection and research activities for your students, check out this curated list of community-engaged teaching and reflection in times of crisis tools, which contains great resources, guides, and “ready to use” ideas centered around the COVID-19 pandemic and the current fight for social and racial justice.
 The Educators for Anti-Racism website houses a remarkable wealth of resources too.
-We are also available to consult with you about designing reflection activities for your students.
+We are also available to consult with you about creating an inclusive learning environment and designing reflection activities for your students.

-Such good questions, and ones that many of us are thinking about right now.
+Such good questions, and ones that many of us are also thinking about.
 Here are some of the resources we turn to again and again: